top of page

 02

-Payment can be made via PayPal or with a credit card via Stripe.
-And just to confuse you, you can also pay with a credit card via PayPal without having an account.
+Payment can be made via PayPal or with a credit card , with Apple Pay or with Google Pay via Wix.
+You can also pay with a credit card via PayPal without having an account.

 Due to tax laws introduced in January 2015, all digital products sold to customers within the EU are subject to the Value Added Tax charged in the buyer's country.
 Not being a tax expert, that's all a bit of a headache.
 Luckily the lovely people at PayHip sort it all out for me, so when you click on PDF Patterns in the menu you will be automatically redirected to the CakeStand Quilts PayHip Shop.